2022/23 UEFA Regions' Cup qualifying begins Thursday

 Preliminary round

-The five teams will take part in a two-round, one-venue event hosted in Azerbaijan between 23 and 29 June (change of dates and venue).
+The five teams are taking part in a two-round, one-venue event hosted in Azerbaijan.
 The teams in Group 1 will meet each other once; the teams in Group 2 will play twice.
-The winners of the two groups will both go through, and will play in a final on 29 June to decide which intermediate round group they progress to.
+The winners of the two groups will both go through, and will play in a final on Wednesday to decide which intermediate round group they progress to.

 Group 1 (23–27 June): Basiani (GEO), Kaskelen (KAZ), Tallinna Zapoos (EST)